The key to achieving a healthy diet is:

 - Eating a range of foods to ensure you are getting all the nutrients and energy your body needs

-- Start with starches: Starchy foods such as bread, cereals, rice, pasta and potatoes give us energy.
-Choose ‘wholegrain' rather than refined varieties.
-They contain more nutrients and fibre which releases energy slowly making you feel fuller for longer
+Starchy foods such as bread, cereals, rice, pasta and potatoes give us lots of energy.
+It’s best to choose the wholegrain option rather than refined varieties (like white bread and rice).
+Wholegrain options contain more nutrients and fibre which release energy slowly, helping you feel fuller for longer.

-- Eat the right fats: We all need to have a small amount of fat in our diets; but what is important is the kind of fat you are eating.
-Cut back on saturated fat, which can raise your cholesterol found in fatty meat, full fat dairy products, cakes and pastries:
+We all need to have a small amount of fat in our diets; but what is important is the kind of fats we are consuming.
+Cutting back on saturated fats (found in fatty meat, full fat dairy products and cakes) can help to lower cholesterol.